cx-cloud-101/speedtest-workshop/azure/the-web-page.md

 A route for viewing speeds
 --------------------------
-Update SpeedTestApi with a new route for getting speedtests.
+You'll need something that can serve the stored speedtests from table storage to the web-page.
+One option is to update SpeedTestApi with a new route for getting speedtests.
 GET /speedtest is probably the obvious option for what route to choose.
 Have a look at [this guide](https://docs.microsoft.com/en-us/azure/cosmos-db/table-storage-how-to-use-dotnet) to get a feel of how you'll read data from table storage.

+Another option is to use yet another logic app with a HTTP request trigger.
+The option is yours.

 The Web Page
 ------------
 Now you only have to create a webpage to show off your data.
 This can be made with numerous different frameworks and tools, but one option is [d3js](https://d3js.org).
-Have a look at [this site](https://beta.observablehq.com/d/03d50975026c3f8e) if you want an example of whats possible.
+Have a look at [this site](https://taespeedtestwebstorage.z6.web.core.windows.net/) if you want an example of one way of displaying speedtests using d3js.

+Finally you'll need to decide how to host your website.
+The possibilities are endless, but one simple solution is to use [static website hosting in Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), from the same storage container that contains the table storage instance.